 Be confident in yourself and your business.
 Customers will be confident in you if they believe you will take care of their needs and wants competently and professionally.

-Ever heard of the "fake it till you make it?" while, of course, I don't advocate lying about your business size, if you look bigger and act more professional than it is more likely that your business will eventually become so.
+Ever heard of the "fake it till you make it?" while, of course, I don't advocate lying about your business size, if you look bigger and act more professional then it is more likely that your business will eventually become so.

 In summary, if your battlefield can face the latter half of the decade with confidence and capability, then your battlefield business will certainly expand.